-Students competing at an international level in their sport could be eligible for support and funding through our UoM Sport Scholarship schemes.
+Students competing at an international level in their sport could be eligible for support and funding through our UoM Sport Scholarship scheme.
 Our aim is to help students balance a demanding training and competition schedule with the pressures of achieving a high-quality degree.
-We support a number of sports with a particular focus on Lacrosse, Squash and Netball.

-Eligible students will need to submit an application to be considered for a sport scholarship via the website below.
+We support a number of sports and eligible students will need to submit an application to be considered for a sport scholarship via the website below.